anna-stacey/NorthernInteriorGlossing/src/README.md

 After running the above, run this to evaluate using the sigmorphon evaluation system (this code, eval.py, is not included in this repo):
 - ``python3 src/sigmorphon/eval.py --pred generated_data/pipeline_pred.txt --gold generated_data/pipeline_gold.txt``

+> Note: At present, the pipeline is doing a check to make sure that **infix boundaries are symmetrical**, i.e., each line contains the same number of "{" as "}" .
+The simplest approach for abiding by this is just to replace any rogue ones with a non-infixing boundary (e.g. `sqwa7>y-án-ak` -> `sqwa7-y-án-ak`), but this will not remedy a case where the lone infix marker was in fact indicating an infix, and thus treating it as a regular morpheme will lead to a morpheme count mismatch.

 ## Extra Programs
 You can compare two `..._pred.txt` output files with the simple ``compare_pred.py`` script:
 ``python3 src/compare_pred.py --check_gloss_line --file_1=generated_data/pipeline_pred.txt --file_2=generated_data/pipeline_gold.txt``